-4.6.5 Processing Messages Before SpamSieve
+4.5.3 Processing Messages Before SpamSieve

 Sometimes you may wish to prevent certain messages from being examined by SpamSieve.
-You can do this by making an Apple Mail rule above the SpamSieve rule that moves the messages to a different mailbox or deletes them.
+You can do this by making an Apple Mail rule that moves the messages to a different mailbox or deletes them.
+When using the Mail plug-in setup, this rule should be above the SpamSieve rule.
+When using the Mail extension setup, there is no SpamSieve rule so this rule can be anywhere.